 With its beautiful gardens and bustling main street, the thriving regional hub of Dalby is the gateway to the Western Downs.
+Visit the magnificent gardens of Jimbour House, established in 1876 and heritage listed.
 Nearby you’ll find the beautiful little town of Bell, nestled in the foothills of the Bunya Mountains.
 Take your time and sample our area’s rich heritage and country hospitality.

 A favourite local walking spot is along Myall Creek, which runs through the heart of Dalby.
 The well-sealed track follows the creek bank through beautiful parklands to the CBD.